Inspired by Zen

 Armadale, West Lothian

-Christie was commissioned to provide a tranquil, relaxing space in the unused garden of the Mayfield Community House, a community support centre.
-Drawing on Japanese Zen concepts, she designed a permanent garden linking the front and back of the community house, interspersing the green space with works of sculpture.
-Stones from the local quarry were used throughout the garden.
+Christie was commissioned to create a tranquil, relaxing green space for the Mayfield Community House, a community support centre.
+Drawing on Japanese Zen concepts, her garden design links the front and back of the community house, interspersing the green space with three works of sculpture.

 Bonsai is a miniature tree installation in a hollow tree stump; a metaphor for Armadale’s regeneration process.